Stocks loiter around peaks as traders wait for data

-MSCI’s broadest index of Asia-Pacific shares outside Japan touched a three-month peak, before profit-taking in recently strong Chinese markets pulled it 0.4% lower.
-Aussie stocks hit a record high, while Japan’s Nikkei rose 0.5%.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) touched a three-month peak, before profit-taking in recently strong Chinese markets pulled it 0.4% lower.
+Aussie stocks (.AXJO) hit a record high, while Japan's Nikkei (.N225) rose 0.5%.

 World stocks sat just below Tuesday's record, however momentum has clearly ebbed from the year-long COVID-19 rally as investors begin to worry a stronger-than-expected rebound means sooner-than-expected monetary policy tightening.